+In an SNPN, the back-off timer associated with the [SNPN, no DNN, no S-NSSAI], or [SNPN, no DNN] combination if the UE does not support access to an SNPN using credentials from a credentials holder, or the back-off timer associated with the [SNPN, selected entry of the "list of subscriber data" or selected PLMN subcription, no DNN, no S-NSSAI], or [SNPN, selected entry of the "list of subscriber data" or selected PLMN subcription, no DNN] combination if the UE supports access to an SNPN using credentials from a credentials holder, will never be started due to any 5GSM procedure related to an emergency PDU session.
+If the back-off timer associated with the [SNPN, no DNN, no S-NSSAI], or [SNPN, no DNN] combination if the UE does not support access to an SNPN using credentials from a credentials holder, or the back-off timer associated with the [SNPN, selected entry of the "list of subscriber data" or selected PLMN subcription, no DNN, no S-NSSAI], or [SNPN, selected entry of the "list of subscriber data" or selected PLMN subcription, no DNN] combination if the UE supports access to an SNPN using credentials from a credentials holder is running, it does not affect the ability of the UE to request an emergency PDU session.

-The network may additionally indicate in the re-attempt indicator that a command to back-off is applicable not only for the PLMN in which the UE received the 5GS session management reject message, but for each PLMN included in the equivalent PLMN list at the time when the 5GS session management reject message was received.
+In a PLMN, the network may additionally indicate in the re-attempt indicator that a command to back-off is applicable not only for the PLMN in which the UE received the 5GS session management reject message, but for each PLMN included in the equivalent PLMN list at the time when the 5GS session management reject message was received.

-If the back-off timer is running or is deactivated for a given [PLMN, DNN, S-NSSAI], [PLMN, DNN, no S-NSSAI], [PLMN, no DNN, S-NSSAI], [PLMN, no DNN, no S-NSSAI] , [PLMN, DNN], or [PLMN, no DNN] combination, and the UE is a UE configured for high priority access in selected PLMN, then the UE is allowed to initiate 5GSM procedures for the [PLMN, DNN, S-NSSAI], [PLMN, DNN, no S-NSSAI], [PLMN, no DNN, S-NSSAI], [PLMN, no DNN, no S-NSSAI] , [PLMN, DNN], or [PLMN, no DNN] combination.
+In a PLMN, if the back-off timer is running or is deactivated for a given [PLMN, DNN, S-NSSAI], [PLMN, DNN, no S-NSSAI], [PLMN, no DNN, S-NSSAI], [PLMN, no DNN, no S-NSSAI] , [PLMN, DNN], or [PLMN, no DNN] combination, and the UE is a UE configured for high priority access in selected PLMN, then the UE is allowed to initiate 5GSM procedures for the [PLMN, DNN, S-NSSAI], [PLMN, DNN, no S-NSSAI], [PLMN, no DNN, S-NSSAI], [PLMN, no DNN, no S-NSSAI] , [PLMN, DNN], or [PLMN, no DNN] combination.